 A food-safe wood finish for wood expands the use of both handmade and ready-made items into the kitchen and playroom.
 Though most sealers provide a food-safe wood finish once dry, these modern wood finishes aren’t typically food-safe straight from the package and may even contain volatile organic compounds (VOCs) that make them unsafe to apply outside well-ventilated spaces.
 And while some finishes like vegetable oil, mineral oil, and olive oil may be food-safe out of the container, they typically don’t offer high levels of protection and require frequent reapplication when they work well at all.
-Fortunately, the Real Milk Paint Co. has several options when you need a wood finish safe for foods that have staying power and exceptional protection.
+Fortunately, the Real Milk Paint Co. has several options when you need a food-grade wood finish that have staying power and exceptional protection.

 Uses for Wood Finish Safe for Foods